andy-goryachev-oracle/Test/doc/TabStopPolicy/TabStopPolicy.md

 	 * TODO
 	 * @since 999
 	 */
-	public final class TabStopPolicy {
+	public interface TabStopPolicy {

 	    /**
-	     * Creates an immutable {@code TabStop} instance.
-	     *
-	     * @param tabStops the tab stops (a copy will be made)
-	     * @param firstLineIndent the first line indent, in points
-	     * @param defaultStops the default stops, in points */ public TabStopPolicy(List<TabStop> tabStops, double firstLineIndent, double defaultStops);

-	    /**
 	     * Specifies the list of tab stops.
 	     *
-	     * @return the non-null list of tab stops
+	     * @return the non-null observable list of tab stops */ public ObservableList<TabStop> tabStops();
-	     */
-	    public List<TabStop> tabStops() {
-	        return tabStops;
-	    }

 	    /**
-	     * First line indent, in points, a positive value.
-Negative or 0 values are treated as no first line indent.
-	     *
-	     * TODO
-	     * It is unclear whether the TextLayout should support negative values as it might impact the size and
-	     * the preferred size of the layout.
-	     *
-	     * @return the first line indent, in points
-	     */
-	    public double firstLineIndent() {
-	        return firstLineIndent;
-	    }

-	    /**
 	     * Provides default tab stops (beyond the last tab stop specified by {@code #tabStops()}, as a distance
 	     * in points from the last tab stop position.
 	     *
 	     * TODO
 	     * It is unclear how to specify NONE value (negative perhaps?).
-MS Word does not allow for NONE.
+MS Word does not allow for NONE, but allows 0.
-	     * @return the default tab stops, in points.
+	     * @return the default tab stops, in pixels.
 	     */
-	    public double defaultStops() {
+	    public double defaultStops();
-	        return defaultStops;
-	    }

-	    // TODO hashCode, equals, toString
 	}